Understanding the Role of The Executor or Administrator: A Checklist of Responsibilities to Follow

 Accordingly, during the estate administration, an executor has the right to vote the stock and/or membership interest in the name of the deceased stockholder/LLC member at the time of his death, and not just the shares that have been left to the executor in the Will.

-In voting shares of stock, etc, the Executor, as a fiduciary is under a duty to vote in such a way as to promote the interests of the beneficiaries or equitable owners.
-Where a fiduciary holds sufficient shares to actually or substantially control the conduct of the corporation he or she is under a duty to exercise that control for the benefit of the corporation, LLC, Partnership.
+In voting shares of stock, etc. the Executor, as a fiduciary is under a duty to vote in such a way as to promote the interests of the beneficiaries or equitable owners.
+Where a fiduciary holds enough shares to actually or substantially control the conduct of the corporation, he or she is under a duty to exercise that control for the benefit of the corporation, LLC, Partnership.